Honey Dwarf Gourami Red (Colisa chuna red)

 The Gold Giant Gourami is a broad, laterally compressed fish with a powerful body, rounded forehead, long dorsal and anal fins, and thick lips adapted for browsing and picking at food.
 The adult gold giant gourami size of 45cm makes it dramatically larger than the species many people picture when they think of gouramies.
 Juveniles are often slimmer and paler, while mature fish become deeper-bodied and more imposing.

-Regarding gold giant gourami male vs female, mature males may develop a more pronounced nuchal hump and slightly stronger finnage, while females are often fuller in the body when carrying eggs.
+Regarding gold giant gourami male vs female differences, mature males may develop a more pronounced nuchal hump and slightly stronger finnage, while females are often fuller in the body when carrying eggs.
 Sexing juveniles is difficult and unreliable.
 If you are considering a pair, buy with patience and expect some uncertainty until the fish mature.

 | Species | Compatible? | Notes |